search

 Pro pips

-See more
+See More

 Spreads on Exness’s FX currency pairs vary by account type.
-For Standard and Standard Cent accounts, we offer spreads that are approximately 0.5 to 1.0 pips lower than the industry standard.
-While Low Spread and Zero accounts allow you to trade with ultra-low spreads starting at 0.0 pips, please note that transaction fees apply.
+For Standard and Standard Cent accounts, we offer spreads that are approximately 0.5 to 1.0 pips lower than the industry standard.With Low Spread and Zero accounts, you can trade with ultra-low spreads starting at 0.0 pips; however, please note that trading commissions apply.

 Swap Points for Exness FX Currency Pairs

-Exness allows you to trade certain instruments on a "swap-free" basis across all account types.Eligible instruments for swap-free trading include major FX currency pairs (excluding the DXY), select minor currency pairs, cryptocurrencies, stock indices, XAU/USD, and USOIL.
-At Exness, there are absolutely no requirements regarding deposit amounts or trading volume; you can start trading eligible instruments swap-free immediately upon opening an account.
+Exness allows you to trade specific instruments on a “swap-free” basis across all account types.
+Swap-free instruments include major FX currency pairs (excluding the DXY), select minor currency pairs, cryptocurrencies, stock indices, XAU/USD, and USOIL.At Exness, there are absolutely no requirements regarding deposit amounts or trading volume; you can start trading eligible instruments on a swap-free basis as soon as you open an account.
 The 22 FX currency pairs available for swap-free trading are listed below.

-USD/JPY, EUR/JPY, GBP/JPY, AUD/JPY,NZD/JPY, EUR/USD, GBP/USD, AUD/USD, NZD/USD, USD/CAD, USD/CHF, EUR/GBP, EUR/AUD, EUR/NZD, EUR/CAD, EUR/CHF, GBP/NZD, GBP/CHF, AUD/NZD, AUD/CHF, NZD/CAD, USD/THB
+USD/JPY, EUR/JPY, GBP/JPY, AUD/JPY, NZD/JPY, EUR/USD, GBP/USD, AUD/USD,NZD/USD, USD/CAD, USD/CHF, EUR/GBP, EUR/AUD, EUR/NZD, EUR/CAD, EUR/CHF, GBP/NZD, GBP/CHF, AUD/NZD, AUD/CHF, NZD/CAD, USD/THB

-See more
+See More

 note

-Exness FX Trading Fees
+Exness FX Trading Commissions

-Trading fees for FX currency pairs on Exness vary depending on the account type.
-Trading is commission-free for Standard, Standard Cent, and Pro accounts, while Low Spread accounts charge a commission of $3.50 per trade for all currency pairs ($1.75 per trade for NZD/CHF only).
-Commission rates for Zero accounts vary significantly depending on the instrument, so please refer to the link below for details.
+Trading fees for FX currency pairs on Exness vary depending on the account type.Trading fees are free for Standard, Standard Cent, and Pro accounts, but with the Low Spread account, you can trade all currency pairs for a fee of $3.50 per side (except for NZD/CHF, which is $1.75 per side).
+Trading fees for the Zero account vary significantly depending on the instrument, so please refer to the link below for details.

 ポイント

-The trading costs associated with trading on Exness consist of “spreads” and “commission fees.”
-With Standard, Standard Cent, and Pro accounts, there are no commission fees, so you can trade with only the spread as your trading cost.
-Trading on Low Spread and Zero accounts incurs commission fees in addition to the spread; however, because we offer ultra-low spreads, you can keep your overall trading costs low.
+The trading costs associated with trading on Exness are the “spread” and “transaction fees.”With Standard, Standard Cent, and Pro accounts, there are no transaction fees, so you can trade with only the spread as your trading cost.
+Trading with Low Spread and Zero accounts incurs a transaction fee in addition to the spread; however, because we offer ultra-low spreads, you can keep your overall trading costs low.

-Trading the USD/JPY currency pair on ExnessFX
+Trading the USD/JPY Currency Pair on ExnessFX

 Exness USD/JPY Trading Volume

-USD/JPY (U.S. Dollar/Japanese Yen) is the second most traded currency pair in the FX market after EUR/USD (Euro/U.S. Dollar), accounting for approximately 13% of the global average daily foreign exchange trading volume.
-The U.S. dollar is the most traded currency globally, while the Japanese yen is the most traded currency in Asia.
-Because USD/JPY offers high liquidity and relatively stable spreads, it is a currency pair that is easy for beginners to trade.
+USD/JPY (U.S. dollar/Japanese yen) is the second-most-traded currency pair in the FX market after EUR/USD (euro/U.S. dollar), accounting for approximately 13% of the average daily global foreign exchange trading volume.The U.S. dollar is the most traded currency globally, while the Japanese yen is the most traded currency in Asia.
+Because USD/JPY offers high liquidity and relatively stable spreads, it is a currency pair that is easy for even beginners to trade.

-While price movements in USD/JPY tend to be relatively calm from early morning through the early afternoon, there are periods of heightened trading activity, such as when the London and New York markets open.
-Trading volume begins to increase around 4:00 p.m.
-Japan Standard Time (5:00 p.m. during Daylight Saving Time) when the London market opens, and trading activity peaks around 9:30 p.m.
-(10:30 p.m. during Daylight Saving Time) when the New York market opens.
+Price movements in USD/JPY (U.S. dollar/Japanese yen) tend to be moderate from early morning through the early afternoon, but there are periods of active trading, such as when the London and New York markets open.Trading volume begins to increase around 4:00 p.m.
+Japan Standard Time (5:00 p.m. during daylight saving time) when the London market opens, and trading activity peaks around 9:30 p.m.
+(10:30 p.m. during daylight saving time) when the New York market opens.

 Since the USD/JPY exchange rate is highly influenced by economic conditions in the U.S. and Japan, fundamental analysis is also important.
-Please be aware that the USD/JPY exchange rate may fluctuate sharply depending on economic indicators and statements by key figures in the U.S. and Japan.
+Please be aware that the USD/JPY exchange rate may fluctuate sharply depending on economic indicators and statements by key officials in the U.S. and Japan.

 ドル円取引が活発になる時間帯 ドル円取引が活発になる時間帯